Increase in visa application fees

 If you will be applying by post the we will normally send your application through our Check and Send service.
 The responsibility for completing the form and supplying the correct documents is still yours, but an International Student Adviser will check your application and send it by recorded delivery to UK Visas and Immigration (UKVI).
 We will then act as your contact for the application.
 The person making the decision at the UKVI may contact us if they have any questions about your application before they make their decision.

 After your International Student Adviser has checked your online application, documents and Pre-CAS questionnaire they will arrange CAS for you and ask to you make another appointment to submit your online application and hand in your documents.
-We will send your documents to UKVI by recorded delivery with a printed and signed copy of your application cover sheet.
+We will send your documents to UKVI by recorded delivery with a printed copy of your application cover sheet.

 Not all Tier 4 students can bring their dependants to the UK with them.
 You will normally only be able to have dependants with you in the UK if you are studying at Aston for a postgraduate course that lasts more than 12 months or you are a government sponsored students studying for a course that lasts at least 6 months.
 There are some other special circumstances in which dependants that currently have or have recently had permission to be in the UK as a Tier 4 student’s dependant may also qualify but this is rather complicated and you should contact us for further advice.